The algebra of Feistel-Toffoli schemes: The case of internal categories

 \subsection{Functoriality}

 We finally investigate to what extent the assignments $\sm\mapsto P_\sm$ and $\sm\mapsto Q_\sm$ are functorial.
-For doing so it seems appropriate to define (neglecting size problems) the category $\mathbf{IntCat}$ \em of all internal categories \em in analogy to the category of all modules and also the \em category of all discrete fibratrions \em $\mathbf{DFib}$ as follows.
+For doing so it seems appropriate to define the category ${I\!ntCat}$ \em of all internal categories \em in analogy to the category of all modules and also the \em category of all discrete fibrations \em ${DFib}$.
+We will need the observation that the construction of Remark \ref{rem:Catin} defines a functor $Cat_{in}\colon {Lex}\to CAT$ where ${Lex}$ denotes the category of all finitely complete {locally small categories and finite limit preserving functors and \em CAT \em that of all locally small categories}.